Moments of density-dependent branching processes and their genealogy: Introduction

 \subsubsection{Related literature}

 Recently, \cite{forien2025} considered a branching process with logistic competition that falls within our assumptions.
 The author considers the scaling limit of the frequency process of the population, obtained by giving different labels to the initial individuals and following their frequencies as time goes on.
-One of the results derived in \cite{forien2025} is that, under a second moment assumption similar to Assumption~\ref{hyp:moments}, the frequency process converges to a Fleming--Viot process.
+One of the results derived in \cite{forien2025} is that, under a ($2+\eta$)-moment assumption similar (but weaker) to Assumption~\ref{hyp:moments}, the frequency process converges to a Fleming--Viot process.
 The latter is well known to be in moment duality with Kingman's coalescent (see \eg \cite{ethier_flemingviot_1993}), which is consistent with our main result.
-We would like to mention that the results in \cite{forien2025} go beyond the case of finite variance reproduction law, and also give the limit of the frequency process when the reproduction law has a heavy tail.
+A similar result was previously obtained by \cite{billiard2015stochastic} in an adaptive dynamics model with binary branching and logistic competition, that can also encompass the co-existence of several types.
+The corresponding genealogy is described in \cite{lepers2021inference}, but the convergence to it is not formally derived.
+We would also like to mention that the results in \cite{forien2025} go beyond the case of finite variance reproduction law, and also give the limit of the frequency process when the reproduction law has a heavy tail.

+Near the completion of our work, we became aware that \cite{garrett2025} derived a result very similar to the theorem above.
+Building on the estimates of \cite{forien2025}, they prove convergence of the genealogy of the branching process with logistic competition to Kingman's coalescent.
+Besides, they also derive the corresponding convergence to a $\mathrm{Beta}(2-\alpha, \alpha)$ coalescent -- with $\alpha \in [1,2)$ -- when the reproduction law has a heavy tail.
+The main ingredient used in \cite{garrett2025} is a lookdown construction of the process \citep{donnelly1999particle}, which is very different from our techniques.
+The lookdown process leads to a very efficient proof of the convergence of the genealogy.
+Again, our results do not rely on those of \cite{forien2025} but we re-establish them in a more general setting instead.
+In particular, we relax the $2+\eta$ moment assumption on the offspring distribution and extend the interaction beyond the logistic case.
+This higher level of generality requires additional technical work (see Remark~\ref{rem:technicalities}).